Links on Android Authority may earn us a commission. Learn more.

 How to set up email templates in Gmail

 Gmail is also determined to save you as much typing time as possible with this productivity feature.
 If you find yourself typing the same email repeatedly, you can turn it into a template.
 Then, select the template next time you need it, and the email window will be prepopulated with the text.
 This one will change your life if you do a lot of emailing every day.

 How do I add or change a signature in Gmail?

 If you use your email for work or simply want to present a professional image, setting up an automatic email signature is necessary.
 Gmail makes this simple.
 Go into the settings, then the General tab, then scroll down.
 You can insert HTML and an image, but on the whole, formatting options are a little on the thin side.
 Saying that, your Gmail signature shouldn’t have too many bells and whistles in it anyway.

 How do I print emails in Gmail?

-Even though the trend these days is to move towards digital files and a paperless office, there will still be times when printing an email is necessary.
+Even though the trend these days is digital files and a paperless office, sometimes printing an email will be necessary.
 To print an email in Gmail, click the printer icon at the top right of the screen.
-You will then see a properly formatted preview of the email, along with various other options.
+You will then see a properly formatted email preview, along with various other options.